quartznet/quartznet/CONTRIBUTING.md

 ## Building

 Run `build.cmd` or `build.sh` from the command line.

+## Testing

+Some test dependencies are provided by a docker container.

+* Run `docker compose up -d`
+* Run the build command with flags: `.\build.cmd Compile UnitTest IntegrationTest`

-This builds and runs tests.
+This builds and runs tests like the CI server does.

 ## Bugs and feature requests?